 United works with partners across all sectors to better understand and reduce our impact on the environment.

-How we do business isn’t the only way we strive to be the most sustainable airline.
+How we do business is not the only way we strive to be the most environmentally conscious airline.
 We also partner with our employees, customers, airports, suppliers and governmental organizations to protect the environment.

-Recently, United teamed up with Audubon International, the not-for-profit environmental education organization dedicated to sustainable natural resource management, to protect raptors — including hawks, ospreys and owls — in and around New York-area airports and resettle the birds of prey at suitable golf course habitats where they are more likely to thrive.
+United has also teamed up with Audubon International, the not-for-profit environmental education organization dedicated to sustainable natural resource management, to protect raptors — including hawks, ospreys and owls — in and around San Francisco- and New York-area airports and resettle the birds of prey at suitable golf course habitats where they are more likely to thrive.

 Learn more about our Eco-Skies partners.

 Flocking together (July 24, 2017)